About

 Keywords: Machine Learning, Human-Computer Interaction, Human Behavior, Creativity, Generative Models, Interactive Systems, Interpretability, Steerability, Human-AI Collaboration, Augmented Intelligence, Cognitive Tools, Human-Centered AI, Human-AI Co-Evolution, Human-in-the-Loop Systems

-साहस • (sāhas) — stem noun: a complex Hindi word often translated as courage, adventure, intrepidity, daring.
-More richly, it denotes the enduring moral and psychological resolve to confront uncertainty and act with principled boldness: inner strength, not just outward bravado.
+साहस • (sāhas) — stem noun: a Hindi word often translated as courage, intrepidity, principled boldness.
+The resolve to confront uncertainty with inner strength.

 We work across the stack of human-AI systems: